Estimate Elimination Rate Constant - Example Calculations

 Equation 27.1.3 Cockcroft and Gault equation for estimating Creatinine Clearance

 Weight in kg and SCr is the serum creatinine concentration in mg/dl.
+Note, you should only multiply by 0.85 in the case of female patients.
 The original authors of this equation used actual body weight in Equation 27.1.3.
 More recently it has been recommended that ideal body (IBW) be used in this equation unless the actual body weight (ABW) is less.
 (Murphy, 2001, p4).

 IBW (male) (kg) = 50 + 2.3 x (Ht(in) - 60) or IBW (female) (kg) = 45.5 + 2.3 x (Ht(in) - 60) (Murphy, 2001, p4-5)